 The United States Postal Service (USPS) began using right-sided steering trucks for rural delivery routes to make it easier for mail carriers to reach roadside mailboxes so carriers in the city can get out without stepping into traffic.
 Jeeps used to be the vehicle of choice, but now primarily the trucks are Grumman LLVs – or long-life vehicles made just for the postal service.
 Some have been on the roads for more than 25 years.
 In some rural areas across the country, carriers are allowed to use their own cars, which have been modified for right-sided steering.

 The drivers need special training to earn the right-hand-drive certification.
 They do a combination of classroom work followed by less than a day of behind-the-wheel “controlled driving instruction” and a driving test – in all about 12 hours.

 CaseyGerry has successfully represented plaintiffs in two cases against the U.S. Postal Service – one involving a motorcycle and one a bicycle.
 Our focus is to protect victims’ rights and support our clients during tough times.
-We understand the ins and outs of personal injury law and trucking accidents – as well as the complex rules of the road that govern drivers and companies in the trucking industry.
+Our accident lawyers in San Diego understand the ins and outs of personal injury law and trucking accidents – as well as the complex rules of the road that govern drivers and companies in the trucking industry.